 Danielle Hultenius Moore

-Danielle Moore is a partner in the firm's San Diego office and co-chairs the Fisher Phillips firm-wide Women's Initiative and Leadership Council.
+Danielle Moore is a partner in the firm's San Diego office, chairs the firm’s Development Committee and co-chairs the Fisher Phillips firm-wide Women's Initiative and Leadership Council.

 She represents and counsels employers in all aspects of labor and employment law, including employment discrimination, wrongful termination, harassment, retaliation, and wage-hour class action lawsuits, as well as employment handbook and personnel policy preparation, and general preventive advice including hiring, discipline and termination practices.
 Danielle has experience litigating matters in state and federal courts, state administrative tribunals, and in arbitration.